PowerShell/PowerShell-RFC/1-Draft/RFCNNNN-Improve-Background-Operator.md

 ```

 In addition to the output above, which is the job object created by the command
-that was invoked, PowerShell would show the output from the job (and any other
+that was invoked, PowerShell will monitor any jobs launched this way and show
-job) launched this way in an overlay much like the output from Write-Progress,
-with the job output from any stream appearing as it is output in the overlay,
+their stream output in the current console, with the job output from any stream
 prefixed with "[JobName]:" (e.g. [Job1]: ).
-This overlay would be slightly
-larger than Write-Progress so that users could see more output from the job in
-the overlay, and when all jobs sharing output complete the overlay would
-disappear after a delay (5 seconds).
-Progress messages from the jobs would
+Progress messages from jobs would
-appear above the output.
+appear in textual format in the console.

 ### Launching a background job quietly and referencing the job with the `$!` variable